-- a.
-BCE offers Risk Management training which is undertaken by all employees every two years as part of a suite of training courses. - b.
-BCE requires all BCE schools to consider all school activities in terms of their inherent level of risk.
-When undertaking a medium or high-risk activity or event, BCE and its schools are responsible for identifying potential risks and considering the safety and wellbeing of students and the risk of harm to students. - c.
+- b.
 BCE requires BCE schools to develop and implement an effective risk management plan to remove or minimise the risk of harm to students.
 The plan should include risk assessment and risk mitigation which is carried out for all medium or higher risk activities undertaken within the school and all activities undertaken outside of the school.
-Information in relation to risk assessments for various activities and risk assessment tools are provided for the use of BCE schools on BCE's intranet. - d.
+Information in relation to risk assessments for various activities and risk assessment tools are provided for the use of BCE schools on BCE's intranet. - c.
 BCE schools undertake regular risk assessments and management strategies as part of their daily education program during school days and activities.
 School policies and procedures are reflective of those.
 In this regard, BCE schools apply the Australian standards for risk assessments, and school risk assessments are supported by relevant BCE policies and procedures.
-Further information about risk assessments is available through the school Principal. - e.
-The record of each risk assessment and risk management plan undertaken are kept at the school so they may be properly followed, and are subject of internal BCE checks, and available for Blue Card Services to review/audit if requested. - f.
-The school's regular risk assessments include, but are not limited to, the following: - adequate supervision of students - supervision arrangements - playground supervision - drop off and collection of children - procedure followed in the event a child is not collected - procedure to be followed in the event a person responsible for the collection of a child is deemed unable (for example, intoxication)
+Further information about risk assessments is available through principal. - d.
+The record of each risk assessment and risk management plan undertaken are kept at the school so they may be properly followed, and are subject of internal BCE checks, and available for Blue Card Services to review/audit if requested. - e.
+The school's regular risk assessments include, but are not limited to, the following activities: - Supervision arrangements - Playground supervision - Drop Off and collection of children - Procedure followed in the event a child is not collected - Procedure to be followed in the event a person responsible for the collection of a child is deemed unable (for example, intoxication) - Emergency and critical incidents